The Problem

 - Tampering with Utility Meters to lower your utility bill

-What is non-mandatory prison time in sentencing guidelines?
 It’s simple.
 It’s not mandatory.
 A driver who kills someone can receive only probation as a sentence and not spend a single night in jail.
 A misdemeanor DUI, getting pulled over for driving under the influence, carries MORE mandatory jail time than felony vehicular homicide and felony vehicular homicide with DUI in the state of Colorado.